GOP-led Oklahoma House censures Democrat over actions after trans-rights protest altercation

-OKLAHOMA CITY — The Republican-controlled House on Tuesday censured a nonbinary Democrat for allegedly harboring a protester in the legislator's office at the state Capitol when law enforcement officers wanted to question him.
+OKLAHOMA CITY — The Republican-controlled House on Tuesday censured a nonbinary Democratic representative for allegedly harboring a protester in the legislator's office at the state Capitol when law enforcement officers wanted to question him.

 In a party-line vote, Republicans censured Rep. Mauree Turner, D-Oklahoma City, for allegedly impeding a law enforcement investigation after a protester had gotten into an altercation with an Oklahoma Highway Patrol trooper.

-Turner is the first and only openly nonbinary member of the Oklahoma Legislature.
+Turner is the first and only nonbinary member of the Oklahoma Legislature.

 Democrats said the censure — a rare legislative reprimand — sets a dangerous precedent for Republicans to strip the power of any legislative Democrat without an investigation, disenfranchising Oklahoma voters in the process.